ArmaanDeos/spidy-traveller/client/README.md

-Sure!
-Here's a polished and professional README file tailored for your Next.js project, enhancing clarity, structure, and professionalism:

----

-# GenZTraveller - Next.js Airline Reservation Website
+# SpidyTraveller - Next.js Airline Reservation Website

-Welcome to the **GenZTraveller** Next.js project — a modern, fast, and SEO-optimized airline reservation and flight booking platform.
+Welcome to the **SpidyTraveller** Next.js project — a modern, fast, and SEO-optimized airline reservation and flight booking platform.

 ---